spiral/docs/http/routing.md

 $http->addRoute(new Route('test', 'test<ending:.*>', $router));
 ```

-In addition, route can fetch endoint from container automatically, which provides you ability to create routes when
-endoing is specified as container binding or class name (for example Action class for ADR):
+Routes can construct endpoints on demand via ServiceLocator:

 ```
 $http->addRoute(new Route('adr', 'adr', CoolAction::class));
 ```

 ## Routing to Controller Action
-Separatelly, every existed route has pre-built integration with HMVC core of spiral framework, this provides us ability to route to a specific controller action using :: separator in our target:
+Existed routes has pre-built integration with HMVC core(s) of spiral framework, this provides us ability to route to a specific controller action using :: separator in our target:

 ```php
 new Route('test', 'test', 'Controllers\HomeController::index');